 Tiny Foster, ironically at six foot two and twenty stone, in 1917 was fighting for a similar memorable cause.
 “I was made a dustman before the war and the VC made me an Inspector, so I’m glad I got it,” he said cheerfully.
 “I’m quite happy in my job, with bit o’gardening, bit o’pictures and bit o’football.”

-Click here to order replica medals before Remembrance Day 11th November 2016 and get 10% discount – just say you read about it in History Out There.
+Click here to order replica medals before the next Anzac Day and Remembrance Day – just say you read about it in History Out There.